lucaskrol990/Code-portfolio/R/Meta-heuristic/README.txt

 A detailed description of the problem and the meta-heuristic can be found in Description_problem_and_heuristic.pdf

-The main code file is Algorithm.R
+The main code file is Algorithm.R.
+Its dependencies can be found in the Scripts folder.

+The instances which need to be solved are found in the Instances folder